 - That breach of duty led to injury.

 - You incurred financial damages as a result (medical bills or lost wages).

 There are many situations in which negligence might occur in an amusement park.
-If you think you may have grounds for a personal injury suit, contact an attorney as soon as possible.
+If you think you may have grounds for a personal injury suit, contact a slip and fall attorney as soon as possible.
 Florida law allows four years for a victim to bring a lawsuit against a theme park, but it’s in your best interest to start the process as soon as possible.
 For additional guidance, speak with a personal injury attorney.